jgaull/ryde-api-docs/README.md

 The Ryde API provides the following endpoint.

 #### Recent Rides
-The `recentRides` endpoint is used to fetch rides that have been approved by the user and marked as "by bike".
+The `recentRides` endpoint is used to fetch a user's rides.
 The request will succeed as long as the user has no unsaved trips.
 If the user does have unsaved trips the server will return an error with code 10.
-This is the only request that will return code 10 so you can use the code to determine how to message the user.
+This is the only request that will return code 10 so you can use the code to identify this error case.

 ##### Parameters
 `auth_token`: Required.
 Must be passed with every request to the Ryde Public API.
 Retreive an `auth_token` through the OAuth2 flow.